cibrinkerhoff/github_pages_template/index.md

 Welcome to my data science portfolio!
 This site shows my journey learning data science and analytics.
 Here you'll find projects that demonstrate what I've learned and discovered.

+## Background

+I'm a Bachelor of Statistics student at Brigham Young University with a Data Science emphasis, projected to graduate in April 2026.
+I enjoy applying statistical methods and programming to real-world data problems, and I'm currently taking advanced coursework in data science, linear regression, and machine learning.
+I lived two years in Portugal and became fluent in Portuguese, which I hope to use to help bridge data science opportunities internationally.
+I hope to pursue a career in data science or analytics after graduation, leveraging my skills to drive data-informed decision-making.

+## Purpose of this Website

+This website serves as a portfolio to showcase my learning journey in data science and analytics.
+It's a place where I document my projects, share insights, and demonstrate the skills I've developed throughout my studies.

 ## 🎓 About This Portfolio

 This portfolio shows my work learning data science.
 Each project includes: